M-BenAli/Progressive-learning/README.md

 Progressive learning is a general purpose knowledge management system.
 The main features of the app are:
 * Enable users to create learning-goals and categorize them.
-* Users can store, manage and refer to their their resource link URL's in a central place instead of constantly looking them up.
+* Users can store, manage and refer to their resource link URL's in a central place instead of constantly looking them up.

 The app is developed using the SEAN(Sequelize, Express, Angular, Node) stack and with MYSQL as the database.
-It consists of a server and front-end module which are run separately. **NOTE**: This project is still in its initial stages and under development**.
+It consists of a server and front-end module which are run separately. **NOTE**: This project is still in its initial stages and under development.

 ## Features

-* Create learning-goals and add tasks that are part of the learning-goal.
+* Create learning-goals and structure them in several 'learning' units(e.g. chapters, parts).
-* Add resource URL's/links related to a task.
+* Add resource URL's/links related to a unit.
-* Write summaries about a task and the related material.
+* Write summaries about a unit and the related material.
-* Keep track of progress by completing tasks.
+* Keep track of progress on learning-goals by marking units as complete or incomplate.
 * Organize learning-goals into subjects.

 ## Usage